abuasiyah/Linux-learning-module-README.md/level_4-5.md

 #### LEVEL 4 to LEVEL 5

 **Target:**
-TThe password for the next level is stored in the only human-readable file in the *inhere* directory.
+The password for the next level is stored in the only human-readable file in the *inhere* directory.

 **Information:**
 *Commands we may need to solve this level*